wandeder/scrapper_rss/README.md

 # Scrapper
-For this task you are proposed to implement together with us RSS-reader using **python3.10**.
+For this task, you are proposed to implement together with us RSS-reader using **python 3.10**.

-For the purposes of the testing we are going to isolate the parts you are going to work on.
-Namely you are going to work only on the RSS (XML) scrapping part.
-Your task is to parse RSS document and provide two pretty formatted output types: JSON and standard output.
+For the testing we are going to isolate the parts you will work on.
+Namely, you are going to work only on the RSS (XML) scrapping part.
+Your task is to parse the RSS document and provide two pretty formatted output types: JSON and standard output.

 We are going to implement for you:
 * Command line parsing.
-* Receiving of the XML document from the web.
+* Receiving the XML document from the web.

-Due to the fact that you can come up with your own style of formatting and that would be difficult for us to test later on.
+Because you can come up with your style of formatting and that would be difficult for us to test later on.
 We will provide you with the exact style for the format to ease the testing part.

-Format RSS feed that you are going to parse is [RSS 2.0](https://www.rssboard.org/rss-draft-1) you can follow the link to get the full understanding of the specification.
+The format RSS feed that you are going to parse is [RSS 2.0](https://www.rssboard.org/rss-draft-1) you can follow the link to get a full understanding of the specification.
 But in this task we are asking following requirements:
 ```html
 <channel>...</channel> <!-- Required tags are <title>, <link>, <description>  but we are asking you to be able to parse <title>, <link>, <description>, <category>, <language>, <lastBuildDate>, <managingEditor>, <pubDate>, <item> -->
 <item>...</item> <!-- All of the fields here are optional, but item should have at least <title> or <description>, but for the purposes of the test we are asking to be able to parse <title>, <author>, <pubDate>, <link>, <category>, <description> -->
 ```

-Order of the RSS items in all output types should be folowing:
+Order of the RSS items in all output types should be following:
 * For `<channel>` element:
   1. `<title>`
   2. `<link>`